 In Google Chrome, while the file is downloading, click Show all downloads in the bottom right-hand corner of the screen.

-Microsoft Edge (Not currently suitable at November 2017)
+Microsoft Edge (Not currently suitable)

 As per the screenshot below, even the expanded download view of Edge does not currently show the data transfer rate for your downloads.
 Please test using a different browser until Microsoft makes an update to include this feature, or try our speed test tool.

-As per the screenshot below, t he data transfer rate is not shown when viewing downloads in Safari 9 or later.
+As per the screenshot below, the data transfer rate is not shown when viewing downloads in Safari 9 or later.
 You may see the download transfer rate in older versions of Safari.
 Alternatively, please test using a different browser such as Google Chrome or try our speed test tool.

 Please note: for some high speed connection types, (e.g. NBN™ FTTP or Cable) multiple downloads must be run simultaneously to access the full bandwidth of your connection.